|

 A visit to this beautiful Italianate palace is not to be missed and tourists should be sure to bring their camera.
 Kadriorg Palace boasts an immediately recognisable red and white painted facade, along with stunning formally landscaped gardens, with symmetrical planting, topiary and fountains.
 The palace is amongst Tallinn's finest and was commission by Tsar Peter I in the early part of the 18th century.
 A foreign branch of the Art Museum of Estonia is based here, while close by Swan Lake is also of interest.

-Tallinn landmark open: Wednesday to Sunday - 10:00 to 17:00
+Open hours: Wednesday to Sunday - 10:00 to 17:00

-Tallinn Landmarks and Monuments: Tallinn Town Hall (Raekoda) - Raekoja Plats 1, Tallinn, EE-10146, Estonia, EE
+Address: Raekoja Plats 1, Tallinn, EE-10146, Estonia, EE

 Tel: +372 06 45 7900